webosose/website/content/en/docs/tools/sdk/cli/cli-user-guide.md

 ---
 title: User Guide
 display_title: Command-Line Interface User Guide
-date: 2020-11-05
+date: 2020-12-28
 weight: 10
 toc: true
 ---

-**Command-Line Interface (CLI)** of webOS Open Source Edition (OSE) provides a collection of commands used for creating, packaging, installing, and launching apps or services in the command line environment.
-CLI allows you to develop and test apps or services without having to use a specific IDE.
+**Command-Line Interface (CLI)** of webOS Open Source Edition (OSE).
+It provides a collection of commands used for creating, packaging, installing, and launching apps or services in the command line environment.
+CLI lets you develop and test apps or services without using any IDE.

 ## Key Features